vickyekong/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 * Must have `git` installed

-* Must have repository cloned
+* Must have the repository cloned

 ```